tbezo/ptwqcpump/README.md

 # ptwqcpump
-PTW Quickcheck Pump for QATrack+ QCPump.
+A PTW Quickcheck Pump for QATrack+ QCPump.
 PTW QC Pump is able to parse Quickcheck measurement files (\*.qcw) and extract the measurement values.
 The measured values are uploaded via the QATrack+ API as one testlist per energy.

 The main function is fetch_records() which returns a list of individual records.
 The individual records looks like this (Reported are the \<AnalyzeValues\> in percent).